nylas/nylas-mail/CONTRIBUTING.md

 N1 needs to fetch mail from a running instance of the [Nylas Sync Engine](https://github.com/nylas/sync-engine).
-The Sync Engine is what abstracts away IMAP, POP, and SMPT to serve your email on any provider through a modern, RESTful API.
+The Sync Engine is what abstracts away IMAP, POP, and SMTP to serve your email on any provider through a modern, RESTful API.

 By default the N1 source points to our hosted version of the sync-engine;